defims/Node.bind/README.md

-    @about   it will set model for element, and set element model will trigger scopeBinding, if parent element binded a scope, child binding will inhert it. it's a invisible directive, so no need for userdefined root scope is window.
+    @about   it will set model for element, and set element model will trigger scopeBinding, if parent element binded a scope, child binding will inhert it. it's a invisible directive, so no need for userdefined when call view.getScope , a scope chain will return root scope is window.
     @usage   scope:  ElementBind(element(s), 'directive', object);
              child:  ElementBind(element(s), 'directive', 'template');